 "It's crazy when I think back on how Avro started,” says Lakhani.
 “We set out to solve a problem while we were barely halfway through our first year at Waterloo and somehow we ended up where we are today.”

 Lakhani says it’s been an exciting process to take the Avro patch from a simple concept to a functioning prototype.

 “We'll be continuing our R&D and raising the bar even higher in the future,” he adds.
 “The award really shows that age and years in school should never be a limiting factor and, more importantly, that hard work and dedication can turn a dream into reality.”

-Since 2014, Waterloo student projects have figured prominently in the contest started by James Dyson, the British inventor of the bagless Dyson vacuum cleaner.
-Last year, Medella Health won first place in the national competition and was shortlisted for the international award.
+Since 2014, Waterloo Velocity and Velocity Science projects have figured prominently in the contest started by James Dyson, the British inventor of the bagless Dyson vacuum cleaner.
+Last year, Medella Health, a Velocity Science startup, won first place in the national competition and was shortlisted for the international award.

-In 2015, Voltera won first-place overall with its desktop sized circuit board printer that turns design files into prototype boards in minutes.
-In 2014, Suncayr was an international runner up with its colour changing marker that alerts a user when sunscreen is no longer providing protection.
+In 2015, Voltera, a Velocity Alumni, won first-place overall with its desktop sized circuit board printer that turns design files into prototype boards in minutes.
+In 2014, Suncayr, another Velocity Science company, was an international runner up with its colour changing marker that alerts a user when sunscreen is no longer providing protection.

 Open to university students and recent graduates, the James Dyson Award program encourages and rewards innovative products or concepts that do a better job of solving tangible problems.

 This year’s shortlist of 20 announced September 27 was whittled down from more than 1000 entries representing 23 countries.
 The other Canadian team still in the running is from McMaster University.
 The international winner will be announced on October 26.

 This story originally appeared in Waterloo Stories and was written by Carol Truemner of the Faculty of Engineering.